 J. Lower Russian Twist

-* To learn about potty training, read my article Weight Training as a Tool.
+* Learn more about Potty Training in my article: Weight Training as a Tool.

 Day 2